 Widespread.
-Occurs in Alps, Jura, where often seen when scanning open mountain slopes with binoculars.
-However, lives also smaller hills and forests if they have some rocky outcrops or boulder slopes.
+Occurs in Alps and Jura.
+Often seen when scanning open mountain slopes with binoculars.
+However, lives also on smaller hills and forests if they have some rocky outcrops or boulder slopes.
 Hunted, diurnal, generally afraid of man and movable, so not easily predictable.

-Habituated Chamois come in evening to the restaurant Gletschergrotte near Saas Fee (46.09775, 7.91051, access like marmot trails).
+Habituated Chamois come in the evening to the restaurant Gletschergrotte near Saas Fee (46.09775, 7.91051, access like marmot trails).